actuallyachraf/actuallyachraf/README.md

 **actuallyachraf/actuallyachraf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I am Achraf, I graduated with BSc in Applied Mathematics currently on a Dipl.Eng (BSc and MSc included) in Software Engineering.
 My interests revolve around Decentralized Systems, Cryptography, Mathematics and Games.
-I ~~currently work on implementing zkSNARKs and zkSTARKs in Blockchains~~ am currently on leave and studying Complexity Theory and Algorithmic Game Theory.
+I ~~currently work on implementing zkSNARKs and zkSTARKs in Blockchains~~ am currently on leave and studying Complexity Theory and Algebraic Geometry.

 Previously I built Machine Learning models to compete in [numer.ai](https://numer.ai/) and classify malware at [saferwall](https://saferwall.com).